christocracy/cordova-plugin-background-geolocation/README.md

 ## Migration to 2.0

 Warning: `option.url` for posting locations is very experimental and missing features like remote server synchronization.
-Location database can get very long as currently there is no cleaning mechanism.
+Location database can get very big as currently there is no cleaning mechanism.
 Use it at own risk.
-Server synchronization will be implemented in version 3.0.
+Proper server synchronization will be implemented in version 3.0.

 As version 2.0 platform support for Windows Phone 8 was removed.
 Some incompatible changes were introduced: